Department of Agriculture

 - Where to Buy Livestock Insurance

-All multi-peril crop insurance, including Catastrophic Risk Protection policies, are available from private insurance agents.
-A list of livestock insurance agents is available on the RMA website at: rma.usda.gov/Information-Tools/Agent-Locator-Page.
+All multi-peril livestock insurance, including Catastrophic Risk Protection policies, are available from private insurance agents.
+A list of livestock insurance agents is available on the RMA website by using the rma.usda.gov/Information-Tools/Agent-Locator-Page.

 - Useful Links